Skip to main content

 \begin{equation*} y_2(x) = y_1(x) \int \frac{e^{-\int p(x)\,dx}}{{\bigl(y_1(x)\bigr)}^2} \,dx \end{equation*}

 However, it is much easier to remember that we just need to try \(y_2(x) = y_1(x) v(x)\) and find \(v(x)\) as we did above.
-Also, the technique works for higher order equations too: You get to reduce the order for each solution you find.
+The technique works for higher order equations too: You get to reduce the order by one for each solution you find.
 So it is better to remember how to do it rather than a specific formula.

 We will study the solution of nonhomogeneous equations in Section 2.5.
 We will first focus on finding general solutions to homogeneous equations.